oasisprotocol/demo-starter/README.md

 to access the wallet.
 In this case, read the section below on how to properly deploy your dApp.

-You can use one of the deployed test accounts and associated private key with MetaMask.
-If you use the same MetaMask accounts on fresh local networks such as Hardhat Node, Foundry Anvil or sapphire-dev docker image, don't forget to _clear your account's activity_ each time or manually specify the correct account nonce.
+Note: If you use the same MetaMask accounts in your browser and restart the sapphire-dev docker image, don't forget to *clear your MetaMask activity* each time to fetch correct account nonce.

-### Frontend Deployment
+### Production deployment

-You can build assets for deployment by running:
+Build assets for deployment by running:

 ```sh
 pnpm build